manq2010/to-do-list/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name
+# To-Do list: Javascript

-> Description the project.
+> In this project, add and remove functionalities have been added to the application to make it interactive in the creation of to-do task lists.

 ## Built With